lvogna/annotation-hateoas/README.md

 <b>Problem</b>

-This project aims to make the usage of Hateoas easier.
+This project aims to make the usage of [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) easier.

 Given a service defined as